American Conference (NCAA): Football

 Like the conference itself, football experienced much transition through its history.
 In fact it was the main force behind such departures and expansion.
 In 2003, the BCS announced that it would adjust the automatic bids granted to its six founding conferences based on results from 2004 to 2007.
 With the addition of Cincinnati, Louisville, and South Florida in 2005, the conference retained its BCS automatic-qualifying status.

 At one point, the 2007 South Florida Bulls football team was ranked No. 2 in the BCS rankings, but the team finished No. 21 in the final poll.

 The 2009 Cincinnati Bearcats football team finished the regular season undefeated at 12–0, and the team was ranked No. 3 in the final BCS standings, barely missing the opportunity to play for the BCS National Championship.
 The conference overall was 9–7 (.563) in BCS bowl games, the third highest winning percentage among the AQ conferences.

 The 2017 UCF Knights football team, a member of the American, was undefeated, but the team was not invited to the College Football Playoff.
 The team earned the Group of Five's New Year's Six bowl bid and defeated Auburn in the Peach Bowl.
-The team claimed a national championship, which was recognized by the Colley Matrix, one of the NCAA recognized selectors of the national champion in football.
+The team claimed a national championship, which was recognized by the Colley Matrix, one of the NCAA-recognized selectors of the national champion in football.

-The Cincinnati became the first Group of Five team ever to appear in the top four of the CFP rankings at any point of the season, going on to become the first G5 team ever selected for the CFP semifinals.
+Cincinnati became the first Group of Five team ever to appear in the top four of the CFP rankings at any point of the season, going on to become the only G5 team ever selected for the CFP in its four-team era.

 All-time school and conference records

-As of the conclusion of the 2021 season.

-Conference wins and losses are since the formation of The American.
+As of the end of the 2024 NCAA Division I FBS football season.
+Conference wins and losses are since the formation of the American, inclusive of championship games.

 Football champions

-The American Championship Game pits the Eastern Division representative against the Western Division representative in a game held following the conclusion of the regular season.
-The site of the Championship Game is the home stadium of the division champion with the best overall conference record.
-In the event that the two division champions are tied, then the head-to-head record shall be used as the tiebreaker.
-Prior to the 2015 season, when the conference split into two six-team divisions and created a conference championship game, The American awarded its championship to the team(s) with the best overall conference record.
+The American Championship Game pits the top two teams in the conference standings in a game held following the conclusion of the regular season.
+The site of the Championship Game is the home stadium of the team with the best overall conference record, with a series of tiebreakers used if needed to determine the host or either of the participants.
+In its first two seasons, the American awarded its championship to the team(s) with the best overall conference record.
+The conference split into two six-team divisions for football and first played its championship game in 2015.
+Through the 2019 season, the championship game involved the winners of each division and was hosted by the division champion with the best conference record.
+After UConn's 2020 departure, the conference reverted to a single-table format.
+This format continues even after the expansion to 14 teams in 2023.